 The fundamental difference of todays co-funded projects is the possibility for funders to actively participate to the creation of the funded project.
 Co-creation is, in fact, the final leitmotiv of the solo show that paradoxically has no works made by the artist alone.”

-I am a scholar in the media studies and the relationships among arts, sciences, technology and culture.
-I have been professor at the Universities of Rome “La Sapienza”, Bologna, Florence, SUPSI – University of Applied Sciences and Arts of Southern Switzerland, Urbino, and at the Fine Arts Academies of Carrara, NABA Milan, LABA Rimini and Quasar Rome.
-Currently I am a teacher at the Fine Arts Academy of Urbino and at the University of Udine (Dept. of Mathematics, Computer and Physics Sciences).
-From 2008 to 2013 I have been a supervisor, and from 2013 to 2018 I have been the Director of Studies of the T-Node Ph.D.
+I am a researcher in the fields of media studies and on the relationships among art, science, technology and culture.
+I have been professor at the universities of Rome “La Sapienza”, Bologna, Florence, SUPSI – Lugano, Urbino, Udine, and at the fine arts academies of Carrara, NABA Milan, LABA Rimini and Quasar Rome.
+Currently I am a professor at the fine art academies of Reggio Calabria and Urbino.
+From 2008 to 2013 I have been a supervisor, and from 2013 to 2018 the Director of Studies, of the T-Node Ph.D.
 Research Program of the Planetary Collegium, University of Plymouth.

 I have internationally published more than 350 texts, essays and papers in books, magazines and conference proceedings.
 I have organized exhibitions, symposia, managed projects and participated to conferences worldwide.

-In 1994 I founded and directed the first Italian online journal, "NetMagazine/MagNet", on the relationships between arts and technologies.
-In 2000 I started "Noema" (https://noemalab.eu), an online magazine and a series of projects about the interrelations and influences among culture, arts, sciences and technologies.
-Currently I am curating the three-year research project (2018-20) art*science - Art & Climate Change (https://artscience.online).
+In 1994 I founded and directed "NetMagazine/MagNet", the first Italian online journal, on the relationships between art and technology.
+In 2000 I founded "Noema" (https://noemalab.eu), an online magazine (ISSN 2283-3145) and a series of projects on the influences among culture, art, science and technology, I am the president of.
+I am the founder of the three-year research project (2018-21) art*science - Art & Climate Change (https://artscience.online).